saferpay/jsonapi/texts/ChapterManagementApi.md

 		        integer	</span>
 </td>
 <td class="col-sm-8">
 	<div style="padding-bottom: 10px">Number of the page to be returned, starting from 1.
+Values smaller than 1 will be automatically set to 1.
 Previous pages will be skipped.
 If left empty, the first page will be returned.</div>
 	<i class="small text-muted">
-Range: inclusive between 1 and 2147483647<br />
 							<span>Usage: <code>/rest/customers/[customerId]/transactions?PageNumber=1</code></span>
 	</i>
 </td>